jared-jewitt/backend-booster-apollo-graphql-postgresql/DEPLOYMENT.md

 ##### Deploying to Development:

 Create a new feature branch from `development`.
 Write some code, push it, and make a pull request back to `development`.
-Creating a pull request automatically runs unit/e2e tests via Cloud Build.
+Creating a pull request automatically runs unit and end-to-end tests via Cloud Build.
 Do not merge this until all tests have passed.
 Once you merge your code, a build and release will run via Cloud Build.
 After that has finished, check the Cloud Build logs and you will see the URL of the newly deployed development server.